-- transmitting after six months, or who have stopped transmitting for good, aren't blocking access to spectrum for new users. - 2.41 Your Shared Access licence will also allow Ofcom to request that you change frequency from time to time; we may do this for spectrum planning purposes, or if we need to deal with interference. - 2.42 If we need to do this, we will email you the frequency you need to change to, and the time by which you will need to have changed frequency by.
+- 2.41 You'll have to start transmitting within six months of being issued your licence, and continue to remain operational after this.
+This is to ensure that the spectrum is being used efficiently, and spectrum access is not restricted by users seeking licences well in advance of need.
+If you need to switch your equipment off from time to time (e.g. for maintenance) this is fine; this condition is about making sure that licensees who have not begun transmitting after six months, or who have stopped transmitting for good, aren't blocking access to spectrum for new users. - 2.42 Your Shared Access licence will also allow Ofcom to request that you change frequency from time to time; we may do this for spectrum planning purposes, or if we need to deal with interference. - 2.43 If we need to do this, we will email you the frequency you need to change to, and the time by which you will need to have changed frequency by.
 This means that you will have to deploy equipment that can be tuned across an entire band.